 The status of men and women are imbalanced in large part because, as children, they have been acculturated from their earliest experiences to unequal male and female roles (Claudia Goldin) - women's roles in the home basically being one of servitude and male roles being those of strength and control.
 The imbalance originates from whether the childhood home tasks were equally shared.
 Another study determined that couples who assume those roles at home will likewise also assume them at work.
 Pay rates, promotion, and other advantages that men enjoy, still do not accrue to women in the majority of businesses, schools, or government workplaces.
 In the end, more female retirees live in poverty than do male retirees.

-Human Ecology, taught to every child, builds the "burden of human-needs knowledge" in both women and men, for a lifetime.
+Human Ecology, taught to every child, builds and shares the "burden of human-needs knowledge" in both women and men for a lifetime.
 Once you know, you know.
-That burden of knowledge, learned in childhood at home and school, is what innately shapes equitable decision-making as adults in marriage and professional life.
+That burden of knowledge, learned in childhood at home and school, is what drives equitable decision-making as adults in marriage and professional life.

 More Reasons Why